zurb/pizza/README.md

 ### Contributing

-To contribute you must have Ruby and Bundler installed on your system.
+To contribute you must have Node and Grunt installed on your system.

-Compiling the example:
+Compiling:

 ```
-bundle
-bundle exec compass watch
+npm install
+bower install
+grunt
 ```